otwstephanie/mobile/README.md

 _Ionic is a framework for making ui/ux work well with your app._

 #####Angularjs (https://angularjs.org/)
-_Angularjs is a MVC framework which make maintaing and development app easy_
+_Angularjs is a MVC framework which make maintaining and development app easy_

 #####Requirejs (http://requirejs.org/)
 _RequireJS is a file and module loader used to improve speed and quality of code and bring sanity to developers_